burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 A [concept](https://en.cppreference.com/w/cpp/language/constraints) is a named set of requirements.

-It's possible in general, to distinguish three categories of requirements [4,p.512] in the context of programming languages:
+It's possible, in general, to distinguish three categories of requirements [4,p.512] in the context of programming languages:

 * Syntactic Requirements
 * Semantic Requirements